 TOEFL (or IELTS) score is another mandatory test for US schools.
 Ideally, you should have 95 – 100 in TOEFL (iBT), unless a university has specified a score.
 You can also get into the top 25 US universities with a score in the range of 90 – 95 (IELTS 6.5 – 7.0).

-No need to put super-extra effort on this component.
+No need to put super-extra effort into this component.
 A TOEFL score of 110 or 118 (out of 120) is not going to make you stand out in the applicant pool in any way for an Ivy League or any other Top 25 US School.

 GPA Requirement for Getting into Ivy League Schools for MS from India